-Nivolumab and Relatlimab in Treating Participants with Advanced Chordoma
+Nivolumab and Relatlimab in Treating Patients with Advanced Chordoma

 - Written informed consent must be obtained from the subject/legal representative prior to performing any protocol-related procedures, including screening evaluations.